Grand Teton National Park

 Grand Teton National Park is an almost pristine ecosystem and the same species of flora and fauna that have existed since prehistoric times can still be found there.
 More than 1,000 species of vascular plants, dozens of species of mammals, 300 species of birds, more than a dozen fish species, and a few species of reptiles and amphibians inhabit the park.
-Due to various changes in the ecosystem, some of them human-induced, efforts have been made to provide enhanced protection to some species of native fish and the increasingly threatened whitebark pine.
+Due to changes in the ecosystem, some of them human-induced, efforts have been made to provide enhanced protection to some species of native fish and the increasingly threatened whitebark pine.

-Grand Teton National Park is a popular destination for mountaineering, hiking, fishing, and other forms of recreation.
-There are more than 1,000 drive-in campsites and over 200 mi of hiking trails that provide access to backcountry camping areas.
+Grand Teton National Park is a popular destination for mountaineering, hiking, fishing, and recreation.
+There are more than 1,000 drive-in campsites and over 200 mi of hiking trails that provide access to backcountry camping.
 Noted for world-renowned trout fishing, the park is one of the few places to catch Snake River fine-spotted cutthroat trout.
 Grand Teton has several National Park Service–run visitor centers and privately operated concessions for motels, lodges, gas stations, and marinas.